-To tell our story, you have to go back to November 1999 when I met Scott Lawrence, my future life partner, on an idyllic beach on the Baja Peninsula, Mexico.
+To tell our story, you have to go back to November 1999 when I met Scott Lawrence, my life partner, on an idyllic beach on the Baja Peninsula, Mexico.
 I was hitchhiking with a girlfriend, bound for Costa Rica.
 Scott had motorcycled from Canada and was about to head back there.

-I emigrated to Canada from the U.K. in 2005, excited to get started on our plan to buy land and live self-sufficiently in Saskatchewan.
+I emigrated to Canada from the UK in 2005, excited to get started on our plan to buy land and live self-sufficiently in Saskatchewan.
 We worked and saved to buy some land, looking around for the right location.
 Initially we looked up on the edge of the boreal forest near Prince Albert National Park and around the Thickwood Hills.
 But with the long winters in Saskatchewan, I feared isolation.
 That’s why, when Scott found the tiny advertisement in The Western Producer, we were immediately excited about this piece of land for sale near Dundurn on the edge of the Moose Woods.
 We arranged to see it that same day and met with Sid Pryor, the landowner, for a personal tour of the property.

 At the time we were so captivated by this rich and diverse ecosystem, it was hard to imagine the tough times that lay ahead.
 But as we proceeded to make our plans to build our eco-house on the land, it soon became apparent that our endeavours would not be quite as straightforward as we had planned.

 The local rural municipality stipulated that the road approaching the property had to be widened to 18 metres and resurfaced to suit all weather.
 The neighbouring landowners and military base would have to be notified and the road alterations would have to be surveyed and agreed upon before work could begin.
 We found ourselves stuck in a bureaucratic quagmire with all further plans ground to a halt.

 Never one to mope for long, I quickly decided to get proactive.
 I started asking myself what our priorities were.
 Firstly, we needed to get the land protected.
 This land must not be altered, exploited, damaged or harmed in any way.
 Secondly, we needed people to see this magical place.
 The land needed to be enjoyed and looked after for future generations.
-All I needed to do was find an organization that could work with us to make this happen, and with a little research, I found the Nature Conservancy of Canada (NCC).
+All I needed to do was find an organization that could work with us to make this happen, and with a little research I found the Nature Conservancy of Canada (NCC).
 Finally, we were able to create a happy ending for our story.

 In August 2017, NCC purchased the land with a mutual agreement to conserve it.
 Since then, groups of botanists, biologists and ornithologists have been out identifying and cataloguing various plant and animal species.
 The land has become something of great significance, not just for ourselves, but to many people with a passion for nature.